apache/age-website/docs/functions/aggregate_functions.md

 ## stDev

 stDev() returns the standard deviation for the given value over a group.
 It uses a standard two-pass method, with N - 1 as the denominator, and should be used when taking a sample of the population for an unbiased estimate.
-When the standard variation of the entire population is being calculated, stdDevP should be used.
+When the standard deviation of the entire population is being calculated, stDevP should be used.

 Syntax: `stDev(expression)`